putrequest/PUTwiki/README.md

 4. Run project with command:
    1. `mkdocs serve`

-List of python dependencies is stored in `py-requirements.txt` file.
+List of python dependencies is also stored in `py-requirements.txt` file.

 ## Editing documents